 In Stage 2, you’ll explore the evolution and diversification of English.
-You'll also expand on your ability to use French and your cultural knowledge of France and other French-speaking countries – including at a one-week residential school in France.
+You'll also expand on your ability to use French and your cultural knowledge of France and other French-speaking countries.

-In Stage 3, for your English studies, you can choose between learning about how the English language is shaped by its users to get things done in different contexts or explore creativity in the English language around the world1.
+In Stage 3, you'll continue your English studies with a choice of modules.
 For your final French module, you’ll advance your understanding of the society and culture of contemporary France and French-speaking countries as well as extending the practical skills of listening, speaking, reading and writing in French.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Language Studies uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes

 - working in a group with other students

 - finding external/third party material online

 - using specialist software such as Adobe Connect

 - continuous and end-of-module assessment in the form of online quizzes, recorded presentations, essays, short answer questions, and in some cases an examination

 - using feedback: continuous assessment involves receiving detailed feedback on your work from your tutor and using this feedback to improve your performance